 Need a raised garden bed?
 Here is an idea that’s easy to do, beautiful and essentially free!

-The elevated wattle flower bed featured in this project is great for growing some plants or produce just enough for a small family.
-It’s also a beautiful addition to your garden that makes tending to plants easier on the back.
+The elevated wattle flower bed featured in this project is great for growing some plants or producing just enough for a small family.
+This wattle raised garden bed is also a beautiful addition to your yard and makes tending to plants easier.

 - Lots of long twigs and branches (Willow, Dogwood, Cornel, and more depending on what is available in your area)